Community Business Data

-Demographic profiles for Elizabethton and Carter County can be found in the table below.
+Demographic profiles for Elizabethton and the Johnson City Metropolitan Area can be found in the table below.
 For additional or more detail demographic information, please contact us directly at 423-542-1503.

 Source: US Census Bureau

-Elizabethton's Labor Shed consists of a five county area surrounding the city -- Carter, Johnson, Sullivan, Unicoi, and Washington Counties.
+Elizabethton's Labor Shed consists of a four county area surrounding the city -- Carter, Sullivan, Unicoi, and Washington Counties.